Ask Slashdot: Software To Visualize, Manage Homeowner's Association Projects? - Slashdot

 For a while, I worked in a financial management office.
 For what you describe, the best tool I've ever seen was a plain spreadsheet in capable hands.

 Every expense gets broken down, and per-unit costs (like price per gallon of water) are filled out in one section.
 Every adjustable parameter (like number of toilets) goes in another section, and all of the system rules (like number of gallons/minute wasted) go in a third section.
-Finally, all of the results go in the last section, accompanied by all of the cha
+Finally, all of the results go in the last section, accompanied by all of the charts and projections.

+When presenting, the first two sections are discussed first, and the client (or HOA board) gets to put in whatever numbers they think are realistic.
+Then you switch to the end, and they see the computed cost of everything, exactly as their own numbers work out.
+That shows in plain view how their money is spent, confronting their assumptions.
+After that, you can go back and show hypothetical fixes (like lowering the number of leaky toilets), and show the changes in outcome.
+It tends to be very convincing to see almost all of their own numbers driving the output.

 Jira or Wrike (Score:2)